-Once you understand the foundational roles, everything about running your agency gets easier—you can create the right jobs, hire the right people, communicate internally and externally, and manage your team for better results.
-Ultimately, knowing—and acting on—my six-category framework will help you make your agency more profitable.
+Once you understand the foundational roles, everything about running your agency gets easier.
+You can create the right jobs, hire the right people, communicate internally and externally, and manage your team for better results.
+Ultimately, knowing—and acting on—my six-category framework will help you make your agency more valuable.

 Today, let’s review my six categories—including definitions, common job titles, and a preview of billable targets.
 By the end of this article, you’ll have a clearer view into potential blind spots, so you can start making improvements.
-If you get stuck—or you want an expert opinion to confirm you’re on the right track—contact me for help.
-I have a range of options to fit most budgets, including my bite-size consulting calls.
+If you get stuck—or you want an expert opinion to confirm you’re on the right track—let’s talk.

 In a series of future articles, I’ll review how to customize billable targets, how to combine multiple roles without creating new problems, and where agency owners should focus to see the strongest ROI on time.
 Don’t miss out—subscribe to my newsletter to get updates when the followups go live.